t-ylerJ/t-ylerJ/README.md

 - 👋 Hi, I’m @t-ylerJ.
 Welcome to my GitHub Page!
 - 🌱 Currently, I'm learning Ruby on Rails
-- 💞️ I’m a full-stack software developer looking to collaborate on any open source projects (primarily in JavaScript).
+- 💞️ I’m looking to collaborate on any open source projects (primarily in JavaScript) as a a full-stack or front-end software developer.
 Contact me to get something started!
 - 📫 How to reach me:
     Email: tylerj0937@gmail.com
     LinkedIn: https://www.linkedin.com/in/t-ylerj/